ghabs/experiment-fda-essay/_notes/a better way.md

 > Does the FDA, which approved Keytruda as safe and effective for melanoma, know which patients will benefit from it?
 No. The potential benefits described on the drug’s label are what happened to strangers in another time and place.
 Patients still have to try Keytruda to know if it will help them.
 An FDA approval for efficacy is largely duplicative.
 [Source](https://www.wsj.com/articles/fda-shouldnt-keep-safe-drugs-off-the-market-11585175286)

 Trial and experimentation is still necessary at the local level, by doctors with their patients.
-We should embrace that true method of discovery and let it happen earlier in the process, as soon as a drug is considered safe.
+We should embrace that true method of discovery and let it happen earlier in the process, as soon as a drug is tested for safety.

 ## Good housekeeping seal of approval

-We can think of this as an FDA seal of approval.
 Given, as the FDA so likes to mention, it's the gold standard for drug approvals, than having an FDA seal certifying that a drug is effective at the FDA’s level would be a major selling point for pharmaceutical companies.

 This could also be done by a secondary, separate agency, or a set of private companies which could evaluate the efficacy of the drugs.
 Similar to the financial markets, private companies could be the certifying accountants of the medical world.